stephengold/Acorus/README.md

 ### TestCursors

-To remind the user which input mode is active, you can give each mode its own cursor.
+To remind the user which input mode is active, you can give each mode its own cursor style.

 This example demonstrates 4 input modes, each with its own cursor.